eLearning

 Burned In

 This type of subtitle is part of the video.
-It’s developed as either letters on the screen or a box with words inside of it but it’s laid over the video, stuck forever.
-There’s no option to turn it off and everybody has to read it.
+It’s developed as either letters on the screen or a box with words inside it, but it’s laid over the video, stuck forever.
+There’s no option to turn it off; everybody must read it.

 There’s one circumstance where they’re a great option, though.
-That is when there’s no narration in your video and the message of the video is all in the subtitles.
-When each subtitle is short and there’s not too much to read this can be effective.
-It speeds up development and everybody has to read it just the same.
+That is when there’s no narration in your video and the video’s message is all in the subtitles.
+This can be effective when each subtitle is short, and there’s not too much to read.
+It speeds up development, and everybody has to read it in the same way.

-Unless you’re blind then there’s no audio in the video and you can’t read it.
-So, if you use burned-in subtitles also use closed captions too so there are words a screen reader could potentially read.
+Unless you’re blind, the video has no audio, and you can’t read it.
+So, if you use burned-in subtitles, use closed captions, too, so there are words a screen reader can read.

 Closed Caption

 Okay, closed caption isn’t subtitling because it’s captions, which is its own thing.
-But, I’m calling it that because it’s closed, contained in a button.
-I guess technically you could call these closed subtitles.
+But I’m calling it that because it’s closed and contained in a button.
+I guess, technically, you could call these closed subtitles.

 YouTube subtitles/closed captions button.

 With UX, putting the user in control is always a good thing.
-Any good video platform will accept a subtitle file and some even let you create subtitles right in the application.
-YouTube has a whole subtitle editing tool and will even create automatic subtitles for you that you can then edit.
+Any good video platform will accept a subtitle file, and some even let you create subtitles in the application.
+YouTube has a whole subtitle editing tool and will even create automatic subtitles for you to edit.

 Vimeo Auto-Generated Subtitles Turned On

-When subtitles are imported into a video hosting platform then they are just text files that the platform reads.
-That means the video platform and in some cases the user can make the subtitles look however they want.
+When subtitles are imported into a video hosting platform, they’re just text files that the platform reads.
+That means the video platform and, in some cases, the user can make the subtitles look however they want.
 You’ll notice on Vimeo it even allows people to customize exactly how their subtitles display from the font, color, and more.

-You can’t do that with burned-in captions/subtitles ever which makes hosting platform native subtitles significantly better.
+You can’t do that with burned-in captions/subtitles, which makes hosting platform native subtitles significantly better.

-Unless you have a great reason for burned-in captions, closed captions should always be your go-to choice.
-If you do choose burned-in captions then you should also provide closed captions too.
-If your audience will almost always need the captions there are sometimes options to turn them on by default.
+Closed captions should always be your go-to choice unless you have a great reason for burned-in captions.
+If you choose burned-in captions, you should also provide closed captions.
+If your audience will almost always need the captions, there are sometimes options to turn them on by default.
 That way, viewers are in control.

 For videos with audio narration, always use closed captions/subtitles.
 There’s never a reason to make everyone have subtitles on the screen at all times.
 It should be hidden and available in the background for those who need it or want it only.